According to Salary.com, the Median salary of a Photo Editor in the US is $70,649 a year!

 But because we are solely focusing on video editing laptops on a budget in this list, so this option from ASUS fits right in.

 It has an 8GB of DDR4 RAM that is upgradable in case you need more in the future, but I don’t think you’ll have to upgrade it, as photo editing doesn’t consume a lot of RAM, unlike video editing or 3D applications.

 With 128GB of SSD storage, you might avoid the condition of having to upgrade to a bigger SSD, but it is likely that you’ll have to upgrade it down the line.
-If you are already planning to get an extra external HDD, this is the one I’d recommend, and Amazon recommends as well.
+If you are already planning to get an extra external SSD, this is the one I’d recommend.